www.prismmodelchecker.org

 You can use the shorthand .all to export everything, and .rew to export both state and transition rewards.
 For example:

-prism model.prism -exportmodel out.all
+prism model.prism -exportmodel model.all

 You can always use stdout instead of a filename.
 For example: